roytang/blog/content/page/about/contact.md

 For strangers, please contact me via one of the following methods:

 - [email: hello@roytang.net](email:hello@roytang.net).
 I'm not one of those people who lets their inbox gets cluttered, so I will generally see your email within a day or so.
 If it's of interest, I will probably reply quickly as well.
-If I don't reply quickly, it's either (a) you ignored the FAQ above; or (b) I'm busy and/or need time to think of a response and will get back to you eventually.
+Please include somewhere in your subject line the word "PINEAPPLE" in all caps, to indicate that you have read this FAQ.
+If I don't reply quickly, it's either (a) you ignored the FAQ above; or (b) you did not include the subject keyword and your email was automatically filtered away; or (c) I'm busy and/or need time to think of a response and will get back to you eventually.
 - [Twitter: @roytang](https://twitter.com/roytang/).
 My DMs are open.
 - [Mastodon: @roytang@mastodon.technology](https://mastodon.technology/@roytang).
 IDK how Mastodon DMs work, do I need to enable them?